 What do I need to know about long term diesel storage?

 Quite a bit of our business at Star Oilco is fueling back-up generators, emergency water pumps and other long term off-road diesel storage requirements.
-Considering Oregon is a B5 5% biodiesel mandated state and most off-road diesels and heating oils are ultra low sulfur diesel with a small quantity of biodiesel in them long term storage is a proactive thing.
+In Oregon B5 diesel or 5% biodiesel blends are required by state law.
+This means that most off-road diesels and heating oils are ultra low sulfur diesel with a small quantity of biodiesel in them.
+That means long term storage is a proactive thing.
 You can’t just hope and wait to see what the fuel begins to look like year over year of storage.

 Here is a technical document from BP on the subject which runs through the specifics of long term storage and what causes fuel to degrade when stored.